BastianGrahm/discourse-k8s-deploy/README.md

 ./setup-discourse -u <DOCKERHUB_USER> -i <DOCKERHUB_IMAGENAME>
 ```

+Everything should be set up now and the container should be running soon.

+## By Hand
 ### Prerequisites
 #### Secret
 Before the deployment itself can be applied the secret containing SMTP information has to exist.